Opioid epidemic: Accessibility of prescribed opioids

 The worry surrounding the potential of a worldwide pandemic has affected opioid accessibility in countries around the world.
 Approximately 25.5 million people per year, including 2.5 million children, die without pain relief worldwide, with many of these cases occurring in low and middle-income countries.
 The current disparity in accessibility to pain relief in various countries is significant.
-The U.S. produces or imports 30 times as much pain relief medication as it needs while low-income countries such as Nigeria receive less than 0.2% of what they need, and 90% of all the morphine in the world is used by the world's richest 10%.
+The U.S. produces or imports 30 times as much pain relief medication as it needs, while low-income countries such as Nigeria receive less than 0.2% of what they need.
+90% of all the morphine in the world is used by the world's richest 10%.

 America's opioid epidemic has resulted in an "opiophobia" that is stirring conversations among some Western legislators and philanthropists about adopting a "war on drugs rhetoric" to oppose the idea of increasing opioid accessibility in other countries, in fear of starting similar opioid epidemics abroad.
 The International Narcotics Control Board (INCB), a monitoring agency established by the U.N. to prevent addiction and ensure appropriate opioid availability for medical use, has written model laws limiting opioid accessibility that it encourages countries to enact.
 Many of these laws more significantly impact low-income countries; for instance, one model law ruled that only doctors could supply opioids, which limited opioid accessibility in poorer countries that had a scarce number of doctors.

 In 2018, deputy head of China's National Narcotics Commission Liu Yuejin criticized the U.S. market's role in driving opioid demand.

-In 2016, the medical news site STAT reported that while Mexican cartels are the main source of heroin smuggled into the U.S., Chinese suppliers provide both raw fentanyl and the machinery necessary for its production.
-In British Columbia, police discovered a lab making 100,000 fentanyl pills each month, which they were shipping to Calgary, Alberta.
+In 2016, it was reported that while Mexican cartels are the main source of heroin smuggled into the U.S., Chinese suppliers provide both raw fentanyl and the machinery necessary for its production.
+In 2016 in British Columbia, police discovered a lab making 100,000 fentanyl pills each month, which they were shipping to Calgary, Alberta.
 90 people in Calgary overdosed on the drug in 2015.
-In Southern California, a home-operated drug lab with six pill presses was uncovered by federal agents; each machine was capable of producing thousands of pills an hour.
+In 2016 in Southern California, a home-operated drug lab with six pill presses was uncovered by federal agents.
+Each machine was capable of producing thousands of pills an hour.

 In 2018, a woman died in London after getting a prescription for tramadol from an online doctor based in Prague who had not considered her medical history.
 Regulators in the UK admitted that there was nothing they could do to stop this from happening again.
 A reporter from The Times was able to buy opioids from five online pharmacies in September 2019 without any contact with their GP by filling in an online questionnaire and sending a photocopy of their passport.